 Hampton Roads Orthopaedic & Sports Medicine is pleased to offer Stem Cell Therapy to Hampton Roads residents.
-Drs.
-Jeremy Hoff and Kinjal Sohagia are offering these state-of-the-art regenerative therapies, which include Adipose Stem Cell Therapy and Platelet-Rich Plasma Therapy (PRP).
+Kinjal Sohagia is offering these state-of-the-art regenerative therapies, which include Adipose Stem Cell Therapy and Platelet-Rich Plasma Therapy (PRP).
 Undergoing stem cell therapy can lead to diminished pain and physical limitations without the need for joint replacements and other invasive surgeries.

 For the past decade, there has been much research into the use of adult stem cells to treat orthopedic conditions in conjunction to (or even without) surgery .
 The principle underlying stem cell therapy is that a patient’s own stem cells are introduced to an area of the body that has sustained damage in order to regenerate the damaged tissue.
 Tissue regeneration is possible because of a type of stem cell called mesenchymal stem cells.
 These stem cells, located in bone marrow, are primitive, nonspecialized cells that have the ability to differentiate into specific tissue cells such as, bone, tendon, and cartilage.
 Rather than simply repairing existing tissue damage, stem cell therapy attempts to regenerate the damaged tissue, thereby not only repairing the damage but also growing new, healthy tissue.

 Treating orthopedic conditions with stem cells is actually a stem cell transplant from the patient’s own body.
 The mesenchymal stem cells are harvested from a patient’s bone marrow or fatty tissue.
 There is no chance of tissue rejection that is associated with the use of donor (allogeneic transplant) tissue.
 The cells are extracted, concentrated and then reintroduced, via injection, to the damaged tissue.